ACCESS-NRI/access-nri-intake-catalog/tests/data/access-cm3/README.md

-Generated with the following, and then manually pruned to reduce wasted file size
+Generated with the following, and then manually pruned to reduce wasted file size.

+The 1984 file was copied manually, as the time bounds are all NaN, which is not something we were previously handling
 ```python
 from pathlib import Path
 import xarray as xr